Kabir panth: Practices and beliefs

 One's mind and body must be kept pure by contemplation and avoiding gross and complicated behaviour.
 Such practice will allow one to attain salvation while living no matter what ones religion or other personal endeavour may be.
 A mark of initiation into the Kabir Panth is given in the form of a Kanthi Mala.
-It is a necklace made from the sacred Tulsi beads.
-It is also made out of holy Rudraksha beads and can also be made using yagyopaveet string with just one large Tulsi or Rudraksha bead.
+It is a necklace made from the sacred Tulsi wood beads, sacred to Vishnu.
+It is also made out of the holy Rudraksha stone beads, sacred to Shiva.
+It can also be made using a string with just one large Tulsi or Rudraksha bead.
 It is worn by choice and is typically given to one who has committed to avoiding lust, anger, greed, attachment to perishable things, and ego.
 Sahaja Yoga involves remembering God by repeating Satyanaam.
 Kabir Panthis believe in simplicity of life; simple food, clothing and belongings.
 One should only acquire what is needed for sustenance.
-Kabir Panthis are strictly vegetarian and avoid the use of alcohol and tobacco.
+Kabir Panthis are strictly vegetarian and avoid the use of alcohol, tobacco, and narcotics.

 Separate organizations have formed over the years.
-One of the largest groups of Kabir Panthis outside India is in Trinidad and Tobago: three smaller active groups exist in Guyana, Suriname and also in Canada.
-The Kabir Panth Association in Trinidad and Tobago operates two primary schools and was one of the first religious denominational schools founded in the region.
-Recently, other groups have been formed in Trinidad and Tobago [like Kabir Chaura Math, Satya Kabir Nidhi], each with their own emphasis on the teachings of Kabir Saheb and with their own affiliations in Trinidad and Tobago, Bhaarat and elsewhere in the World.
+One of the largest groups of Kabir Panthis outside India is in Trinidad and Tobago.
+Several smaller active groups exist outside of India as well, especially in Canada, Fiji, Guyana, Mauritius, Nepal, the Netherlands, Suriname, and the United States.
+The Kabir Panth Association in Trinidad and Tobago operates two primary schools and was one of the first non-Christian religious denominational schools founded in the region.
+Recently, other groups have been formed in Trinidad and Tobago [like Kabir Chaura Math, Satya Kabir Nidhi], each with their own emphasis on the teachings of Kabir and with their own affiliations in Trinidad and Tobago, India and elsewhere in the world.

+Kabir panth includes the concept of satlok, which is equated with heaven.
+It is said that good devotees can go to the Satlok forever.
+Satlok is the place of Satpurush.
+It is situated beyond Trikuti.
+It is said that only initiated souls can reach Satlok.
+Satlok means the Loka (World) of Truth (Sat).

 Scriptures

-The Bijak
+The Anurag Sagar & Bijak

-The most sacred books of the Kabir Panth sect are the Bijak, many passages from which are presented in the Guru Granth Sahib and the Anurag Sagar.
+The most sacred books of the Kabir Panth sect are the Anurag Sagar and Bijak, many passages from which are presented in the Guru Granth Sahib and the Anurag Sagar.
 In a blunt and uncompromising style, the Bijak exhorts its readers to shed their delusions, pretensions, and orthodoxies in favor of a direct experience of truth.
 It satirizes hypocrisy, greed, and violence, especially among the religious.

 The Bijak includes three main sections (called Ramainī, Shabda and Sākhī) and a fourth section containing miscellaneous folksongs.
 Most of Kabir's material has been popularized through the song form known as Shabda (or pada) and through the aphoristic two-line sākhī (or doha) that serves throughout north India as a vehicle for popular wisdom.
 In the Anurag Sagar, the story of creation is told to Dharamdas (one of Kabir's disciples), and the Maan Sarowar is another collection of teachings of Kabir from the Dharamdasi branch of the Kabir panth.